 Even if you have been fully vaccinated, it is important to remember that you can still transmit the virus to others (but remain asymptomatic yourself), and also that vaccination is not successful in at least 5% of people.

-For these reasons, if you become symptomatic or are identified as a close contact, then the same advice and restrictions that were previously in place still apply.
+For these reasons, if you become symptomatic, then the same advice and restrictions that were previously in place still apply.

 These guidelines are being updated regularly, so please continue to check back for new information.

 All students MUST download Ireland’s national Covid tracker app.
 This will alert you if you have been in close contact with someone who has tested positive for Covid and will allow Public Health to contact you and advise you as to what you should do.
 You can find out more information and how to download it here, and details on how it works here.